Sushil-171M/Expense-tracker-App-Using-DOM/README.md

 # Expense-tracker-App-Using-DOM
-Simple Expense Tracker App using DOM manipulation
+Simple Expense Tracker App using DOM manipulation.
+IT has functionality to add expense and You can edit and delete also.